 Let’s explore how your body changes up to when you’re 12 weeks pregnant.

 Week 1 – 4

 It’s difficult to tell your exact date of conception, since your tummy doesn’t pop out like a balloon right after you get pregnant.
-The start of pregnancy is calculated from the first day of your last period.
+The start of pregnancy is calculated from the first day of your last menstruation.
 It then lasts for about 40 weeks.
-That being said, fertilisation is accepted to begin two weeks from your last period.
+Fertilisation is accepted to begin two weeks from your last menstrual cycle.
 At this point, your child is just a bunch of cells growing at a very fast rate.
 The outer layers form the placenta, while the inner layer will become the embryo.
 The bunch of cells will implant itself into the lining of the uterus.

 Here’s what you can do: Build the foundation of a healthy pregnancy with the right foods.
-Don’t stuff or starve yourself, and continue to eat balanced meals.
+Don’t stuff or starve yourself instead continue to eat balanced meals.
 Avoid alcohol, and don’t go overboard with the coffee.